NFL families seek to end 'race-norming' in $1B settlement - WTMJ

 “Race-norming may have had a benign origin, but it quickly morphed into a tool that can be used to help the folks in power save money,” he said.

-Yet Caplan is not alone in thinking there may be even more at play here: the future of the NFL.
+Yet Kaplan is not alone in thinking there may be even more at play here: the future of the NFL.

 In March, the same month Brody dismissed the civil rights lawsuit, the league announced an 11-year deal with TV partners worth $113 billion.